zio/zio/docs/datatypes/concurrency/ref.md

 ```

 ## AtomicReference in Java
 For Java programmers, we can think of `Ref` as an `AtomicReference`.
-Java has a `java.util.concurrent.atomic` package which contains `AtomicReference`, `AtomicLong`, `AtomicBoolean` and so forth. `Ref` has roughly the same power, guarantees, and limitations as `AtomicReference`, but, is packaged in a higher-level context and of course, is ZIO friendly.
+Java has a `java.util.concurrent.atomic` package which contains `AtomicReference`, `AtomicLong`, `AtomicBoolean` and so forth. `Ref` has roughly the same power, guarantees, and limitations as `AtomicReference`, but is higher-level and ZIO-friendly.

 ## Ref vs. State Monad
 Basically `Ref` allows us to have all the power of State Monad inside ZIO.
 State Monad lacks two important features that we use in real-life application development: